 Farmland Industries, then the nation’s largest farm supply cooperative, acquires Farmers Elevator Mutual Insurance Company.

 Farmland Insurance Company (a property and casualty stock company) is formed.

 Nationwide Mutual Insurance Company acquires Farmland Insurance Company, which becomes Nationwide Agribusiness.
 Since Nationwide began as part of the Ohio Farm Bureau, both companies share common values and an agricultural focus.

-Nationwide Agribusiness begins protecting farm businesses in Maryland, North Carolina, Pennsylvania and Ohio.
+Nationwide begins protecting farm businesses in Maryland, North Carolina, Pennsylvania and Ohio.
 Today, we protect farms in 43 states.

-We are known as simply known as Nationwide, yet the agricultural foundation of our operation is as strong as ever.
+We are known as simply Nationwide, yet the agricultural foundation of our operation is as strong as ever.
 We continue to expand our reach into diverse markets in the food, fuel and fiber chain.
 We also broadened our focus to meet each industry’s unique needs by hiring more in-house specialists, including industrial hygienists, nurses, fleet specialists and agronomists.